arunkumardhanabal/My-SimpleTimeService-app/README.md

 # Task 1 - Simple Time Service

-This repository contains a simple Python Flask application that provides the current timestamp and the IP address of the visitor.
+The "app" directory contains a simple Python Flask application that provides the current timestamp and the IP address of the visitor.

 ## Overview